tmayn062/project-website/content/authors/admin/_index.md

 title: Tiffany Maynard
 email: ""
 ---
 Tiffany Maynard is a recent graduate of the University of Ottawa where she earned an Honours Bachelor of Science in Computer Science (French Immersion Stream) with the distinction Summa Cum Laude.

-She is now continuing her deep learning and French language education independently using resources available on the web and she would like continue her education more formally with a Masters degree studying Natural Language Processing.
+She is now continuing her deep learning and French language education independently using resources available on the web and she would like to continue her education more formally with a Masters degree studying Natural Language Processing or Information Retrieval.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "assets/media/resume_web.pdf" "newtab" >}}resume{{< /staticref >}}.